-NOTE: If you have a non-Ricoh desktop fax machine, please contact ITS Help Desk to see if your desktop fax machine is compatible with this converter model.
+NOTE: If you have a non-Ricoh desktop fax machine, please contact ITS Service Desk to see if your desktop fax machine is compatible with this converter model.

 ITS has selected Fax2Mail, a cloud-based digital fax system, for users who prefer to receive or send faxes as emails.

 - Eco-friendly option for paperless incoming and outgoing faxes

 - Faxes will come in or send out as emails with attachments

 - Ideal for infrequent use of the fax line

 - Ideal for one or a few people who need access to the fax line

 - ITS will create a fax-only email account.
 An individual will be named as the administrator for this account.
 Others can be added to this account in order to see incoming faxes.